Brands

 “It is with regret that the Indian contingent shares news of the disqualification of Vinesh Phogat from the women’s wrestling 50kg class.
 Despite the best efforts by the team through the night, she weighed in a few grams over 50kg this morning,” the Indian Olympic Association (IOA) said in a statement.

-The athlete, alongside her coaches and support staff, spent a sleepless night without food or water, reports indicated.
-She attempted to shed the excess weight by jogging, skipping, cycling and even tried cutting her hair.
+The athlete, alongside her coaches and support staff, spent a sleepless night without food or water, reports said.
+She attempted to shed the excess weight by jogging, skipping, cycling, and even cutting her hair.

-Chief Medical Officer Dr Dinshaw Pardiwala explained in a statement shared by the IOT that Phogat had fought three bouts and was given small amounts of water to prevent dehydration.
+Chief Medical Officer Dr Dinshaw Pardiwala explained in a statement shared by the IOA that Phogat had fought three bouts and was given small amounts of water to prevent dehydration.

 “Her post-participation weight was found to have increased.
 The coach initiated the normal process of weight cut that he has employed with Vinesh and felt confident that it would be achieved,” he added